 The Society is privileged to be able to work with the most vulnerable people in our communities.
 But this privilege carries with it the burden of responsibility.
 Therefore, safeguarding must be at the core of our work.

 If you believe that a child or adult has suffered or is in immediate risk of suffering significant harm you must contact police immediately by dialling “999".

 For other safeguarding concerns, at the first possible opportunity, contact:

 - SVP Head of Safeguarding, Catherine Kerr at 07796 140897 or email@example.com who may escalate some concerns to other statutory bodies such as Children's Services or multi-agency safeguarding hubs.

 The Society is committed to:

-- Actively promoting the empowerment and well-being of adults and children we may come into contact with;
+- Actively promoting the empowerment and well-being of adults and children we may come into contact with.

-- Recognizing that everyone has the right to live their life free from violence, fear and abuse;
+- Recognizing that everyone has the right to live their life free from violence, fear and abuse.

 - Recognizing that adults and children have the right to be protected from harm and exploitation.

-Safeguarding in the Society is carried out within the framework set out in the Care Act 2014 Social Service, Well-being Act (Wales), Working Together to Safeguard Children 2015 and associated statutory and best practice guidance.
+Safeguarding in the Society is carried out within the framework set out in the Care Act 2014 Social Service, Well-being Act (Wales), Working Together to Safeguard Children 2018 and other associated statutory and best practice guidance.
 We liaise closely and openly with statutory agencies to ensure all concerns or allegations of abuse that are raised are promptly reported and responded to, victims supported and perpetrators held to account.